Effective Dental Anxiety and Phobia Relief in Fresno, CA

 • Generalized anxiety disorder

 Anyone who has any of the above concerns or who has had a previous bad experience at the dentist can be affected by dental anxiety.
 Studies have shown that up to 60% of people may experience some level of dental fear.
-It’s important to find a compassionate dentist that understands your fears and is accommodating to your needs.
+It’s important to find a compassionate dentist who understands your fears and is accommodating to your needs.

 1. Relative Analgesia

-Relative analgesia, otherwise known as happy gas, contains nitrous oxide which will help you relax.
+Relative analgesia, otherwise known as happy gas, contains nitrous oxide, which will help you relax.
 Patients who have severe anxiety may need happy gas to feel relaxed while still staying awake.

 2. Oral Anxiolytic Tablets